aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Sat Aug 15 05:14:14 2026
+Last update: Sun Aug 16 05:16:49 2026

 ### Let's play! 🎮